Migration to a new Mac

 Step 1: Buy your new computer

-I recommend booking a short Zoom appointment with me to decide what computer is best for you.
-30 minutes should do it.
+I recommend booking a 30-minute Zoom appointment with me to decide what computer is best for you.
 You may want to brush up on my (almost always up-to-date) Mac Buying guide for general information.
 If you purchase a computer without enough memory or storage, you cannot upgrade it later without replacing the computer, so it makes sense to buy a computer now that will last you for five to ten years, not just a computer that is good enough for today.
-I can give you advice on what model, what specifications to choose, what accessories to purchase, and where to purchase it from.
-If you want extra assurance that you are getting the right thing I can even walk you through the purchase during our appointment.
+I can give you advice on what model, what specifications to choose, what accessories to purchase, and where to purchase it.
+If you want extra assurance that you are getting the right thing, I can even walk you through the purchase during our appointment.

-We should have this discussion when you are ready to actually make your purchase.
-If I give you a recommendation and you end up waiting for a month or two, my recommendation could change.
-Apple rarely announced products ahead of time so I can only make reliable recommendations based on what is available right then.
+We should have this discussion when you are ready to make your purchase.
+If I give you a recommendation and you end up waiting a few months, my recommendation could change.
+Apple rarely announced products ahead of time, so I can only make reliable recommendations based on what is available right then.

 Step 2: Book time to perform the transfer

 Once your computer ships and you have a delivery date from the courier, book a time to perform the transfer.
-Don’t schedule based on the delivery estimate when you place or order, as these can change drastically in either direction.
-You will need to book two appointments.
-My general recommendations are below but depending on your setup and how much we prepared I might have given you different times.
+Don't schedule based on the initial delivery estimate when you place your order, as these can change drastically in either direction.
+You will need to book two appointments, about a day apart.
+My general recommendations are below, but depending on your setup and how much we prepared, I might have given you different times.

-- Have your passwords handy if possible.
-Specifically, we will need your computer password, your Apple ID/iCloud password, your WiFi Password, as well as passwords for Dropbox, Microsoft Office/Microsoft Live, and Adobe if you use those.
-If you don’t have them we can look them up or reset them during our first call.
+Have your passwords handy if possible.
+Specifically, we will need your computer password, your Apple Account (Apple ID/iCloud) password, your WiFi Password, as well as passwords for Dropbox, Microsoft Office/Microsoft Live, and Adobe if you use those.
+If you don't have them, don't worry too much.
+We can look them up or reset them during our first call.

-- Close and save documents on your current computer before we begin our call.
-During our call we will be shutting your computer down.
+Close and save documents on your old computer before we begin our call.
+We will be shutting your computer down.

 On our first appointment day, join our Zoom call from your old computer.
 This will be where we go over any tidying up that needs to be done so that less is transferred, update your apps so they are compatible with your new computer, and document anything that needs to be done afterward.
-At a certain point, we will need to shut your old computer down, so we may need to finish up the call with Zoom on your phone, FaceTime, or maybe even a plain old phone call.
+At a certain point, we will need to shut your old computer down, so we may need to finish up the appointment using your phone.

 After the transfer, which can take several hours depending on the speed of your old computer and the amount of data you have, your computer will ask you a series of questions.
-I have a separate blog post on this here.
+I have a separate blog post on this here if you want to get a head start on those things before our second call.

 General Questions